zoey-juan/MoveTracker/README.md

 3. For MainActivity and , we can mock it easily after replace the variable which in the MainActivity.inject() to Dagger Injection.

-## C. Others - retrofit2/picasso, simple memory cache for reducing request
+## C. Others - retrofit2/picasso/renaudcerrato:static-maps-api

-1. use 3rd-party library here to handle http request and image cache loading easily.
+1. Use 3rd-party library to handle http request, image cache loading and build static-maps URL easily.

 ## D. Known Issue For More Improvement